BangLab-UdeM-Mila/NLP4MatSci-HoneyBee/README.md

 python3 generate.py  --data ./data/formatted_cot_data/train_instructions_from_chatgpt.json --model_type llama

 ```
+### Instructions Data
+You can find our [instructions-based data](https://zenodo.org/records/10119842) for HonyeBee training and test via Zenodo.

 ### QA
 If you have any questions about this code, feel free to email yu.song@umontreal.ca.
 I will response as soon as possible.